-Gasoline To LPG
+Gasoline to LPG/NG

-IMPORTANT: Load capacity is reduced when running on LPG.
-Make sure the generator can supply enough (running) and surge (starting) watts for the items you are powering before switching to LPG.
+IMPORTANT: Load capacity is reduced when running on LPG/NG.
+Make sure the generator can supply enough (running) and surge (starting) watts for the items you are powering before switching to LPG/NG.

-- 1. Turn the LPG tank valve to the fully open position. - 2.
-Turn the fuel selector switch to propane operation.
+- 1. Turn the LPG tank valve(natural gas supply line valve) to the fully open position. - 2.
+Turn the fuel selector switch to LPG/NG operation.

-LPG To Gasoline
+LPG/NG to Gasoline

 - 1. Turn the fuel selector switch to gasoline operation. - 2.
-Turn the LPG tank valve to the fully closed position.
+Turn the LPG tank valve(natural gas supply line valve) to the fully closed position.

-NOTE: When switching to LPG operation the engine may run rough for a few seconds while it purges gasoline from the carburetor.
+NOTE: When switching to LPG/NG operation the engine may run rough for a few seconds while it purges gasoline from the carburetor.